-PCB Stack Up Optimization Services?
+PCB Stack Up Optimization Services

 PCB lay out, choice of materials and stack up of Signals and GND layers plays a crucial role in optimal signal integrity of MHF series connectors.
 GND cut out sections under the MHF receptacles ensure low Return Loss and VSWR across the entire operating frequency range.
 I-PEX recommends a PCB lay out as shown in Figure 1 below for optimal signal integrity performance as a reference.
 Please note that resulting S Parameters from your board design may vary with different materials or layer thickness.
 If the simulation with your designated Board is needed, please provide your board lay out including material selections and layer stack up and geometry and we can help simulate the expected S parametric performance for optimizations.